nikhilgautam96/Javascript/Notes/[2]_OOPS_in_js/This/_2_this_Browser.md

 console.log(obj.nestedObj.nestedProp); // Window
 ```

-## 6. Using `new` Keyword :
+## 7. Using `new` Keyword :

 -   Points to --> object of constructor being instantiated.
 -   We can't use `new` keyword with arrow functions :
-    -   REASON : Arrow functions do not have their own prototype property, making them unsuitable for use as constructors for creating instances.
+    -   REASON : `Arrow functions do not have their own prototype property`, making them unsuitable for use as constructors(constructor functions) for creating instances.

 ```js
 function fun() {